WilfredTA/trampoline-rs/README.md

 ## Installation
 `cargo install --git https://github.com/wilfredTA/trampoline trampoline`

+Or, clone the project, then `cd trampoline-rs && cargo build && cargo install --path . `
 ## Usage
 All you can do right now is create a new project:
 ```bash